Understand and Transform Your Negative Thoughts

 Comedians turn negative (and relatable) situations into something we can laugh at.
 That in itself, has always amused me.
 It reminds me that there’s always a flipside; another way to look at it.

-I’m not talking about forcing yourself to see the bright side, because we all know it’s not that simple when you’re in a funk.
+I’m not talking about forcing yourself to see the bright side, because we all know it’s not that simple.

 But everybody knows there’s two sides of a coin.
 There’s two sides to every story.
 And sometimes it’s enough to know that there’s more than one way to see your situation.